 SDHDA staff will have responsibility for continuous monitoring of all ESG sub-recipient activities.
 This will be accomplished with site visits to sub-recipients and monthly review of all reimbursement requests that will be required of sub-recipients.
+The draw requests submitted by all subgrantees contains documentation of client eligibility, habitability standards, FMR and expenses submitted.
+The ESG and HMIS Administrator reviews every draw request for verification of this information prior to reimbursements being made.
 SDHDA will conduct site visits on a bi-annual basis through each grant term.
-SDHDA will also provide support and technical assistance, as needed.
+SDHDA will also provide support and technical assistance, as needed, throughout their grant term.